microsoft/DirectXTK/Readme.txt

 languages such as Chinese, Japanese, or Korean, you can build a spritefont including only the specific characters needed by your program.
-This is usually a good idea for CJK languages, as a complete CJK character set is too large to fit in a Direct3D texture! (if you need full CJK support, D2D or DWrite would be a better choice).
-SpriteFont does not support combining characters or RTL layout, so it will not work for languages with complex layout requirements such as Arabic or Thai.
+This is usually a good idea for CJK languages, as a complete CJK character set is too large to fit in a Direct3D texture! (if you need full CJK support, Direct2D or DirectWrite would be a better choice).
+SpriteFont does not support combining characters or right-to-left (RTL) layout, so it will not work for languages with complex layout requirements such as Arabic or Thai.

 The MakeSpriteFont tool can process any TrueType font that is installed on your system (using GDI+ to rasterize them into a bitmap) or it can import character